EdisoNewtong/Vector/cpp/console/tools/arithmetic/README.txt

 If  option  "--cfgFile=" is not specified

-Read the <mathCfg.cfg> as default config file
+Read the default <mathCfg.cfg>  at the direcotry which program located